 Marrakech, a city with almost one million inhabitants, is divided into two parts.
 There’s the medina, the old city which is surrounded by ramparts.
 The medina is located in the heart of Marrakech, and this is where you’ll find the main tourist attractions.
 Since the medina is not big, it’s easy to get around by foot.
 This is also where you’ll see the famous souks.

 Of course you can leave the medina.
-You’ll be in the new city then, and you’ll be able to explore its different districts (Gueliz to go shopping, Hivernage and its luxury hotel…).
+You’ll be in the new city then, and you’ll be able to explore its different districts (Gueliz to go shopping, Hivernage and its luxury hotels…).
 In Marakech, each district has its mosque, its bakery, its madrasa and its hammam.

 In the new city, you’ll quickly realize that the driving is a bit wild.
 The drivers are stressed and honk as soon as the light turns green.
 Like in Iran, they brush past you when riding their scooters or bicycles, which is irritating.
 You have to be very careful when crossing the street, they drive haphazardly.
 Don’t forget to buy travel insurance, you never know!